t4d-classes/graphql_05112022/graphql-app/exercises/exercise-1.md

 - title
 - isbn
-- copyrightYear
+- qty
 - price

 3. Add two endpoints to the GraphQL server.
 One which returns the array of books.
-And one which returns the book with id 2.
+And one which returns the book with an id 2.
 The endpoints (fields) should be named `books` and `book` respectively.

-4. Query the two new Query fields in the GraphQL playground to ensure they work.
+4. Query the two new Query fields in the Apollo GraphQL Studio to ensure they work.

+-- Raise Your Hand

 **Bonus**

-5. Return the full author data with the book.
+5. Taking what you know so far, return the full author data with the book.

+-- Click the Green Yes Circle